 How do you know where you are and if what you’re doing is in alignment with what you’re trying to achieve?
 We recommend an audit – not a financial audit – but an audit of your current marketing practices.
-And I know that some people think that they don’t have marketing practices to audit, but they do.
+Some think they don’t have marketing practices to audit, but they do.
 (See “I don’t do marketing”.)

-When we’re called into a prospective new client, we typically walk into a scenario in which the firm owner or company leadership sees the need for better marketing and doesn’t know where to start – or restart – or doesn’t have the internal resources to sustain the effort necessary to create forward momentum.
+When we’re called into a prospective new client, we typically see one of three different circumstances.
+The first, and most common is a scenario in which the firm owner or company leadership sees the need for better marketing and doesn’t know where to start – or restart – or doesn’t have the internal resources to sustain the effort necessary to create forward momentum.
 The company may even have exhausted its internal team already and cracks in performance are beginning to show, either because the internal resource is crying uncle or opportunities are being missed.

 A scenario we encounter less often is when the company owner believes that better marketing will help grow her business and to that end she’s been marketing the firm herself.
 She doesn’t want to invest more money in marketing, or any money in marketing, but she believes she’s willing to invest her own time in the process.

 In all of these situations, we ask the same questions in order to quickly audit the company’s marketing status.
 We ask questions that inform our internal assessor and judge.
-But first we ask them to show us or tell us what they’re currently doing to market the firm.
+But before we can do that, we ask them to show or tell us what they’re currently doing to market the organization.
 Let’s list what we’re talking about so you know what to put out on the table in front of you.

 - Your company name